 How long do I have once class is completed to take the exams?
 We recommend graduates take exams as soon as possible while content is still fresh.
-Practical and written exam results are valid for one year and must be repeated if both exams are not completed within one year of each other.
-Candidates have three years from course completion to get exams done.
+Practical and written exam results are valid for one year from when they are successfully completed.
+An exam must be repeated if not completed within one year of each other.
+Candidates have two years from course completion to get exams done.
 An example:

 - February 1, 2018 – Candidate completes EMT psychomotor exam – results are valid for one year.

 - March 1, 2019 – Candidate completes the EMT cognitive exam.
 Certification not issued because practical exam results have expired.

 - April 1, 2019 – Candidate completes the EMT practical exam again.
 Now that both practical and written exams are completed within 1 year of each other, state and NREMT certifications are issued.

 What if I fail my practical exam?
 Practical exam station failures are retested through the following process.
 There is no limit on practical exam station attempts.
 Exam are distributed 3-5 business days following the exam so stations cannot be repeated at the same exam session.
 Candidates testing in Connecticut can take their initial and repeat station examinations at any testing center (does not need to be the same location as their initial attempt).

 - One station failure – meet with two EMS Instructors to complete a Review and Retrain verification

 - Two station failure – repeat these failed stations at another exam session